 • DWS ESG Quality Assessment was used as indicator for comparison of an issuer's environmental, social and governance risks in relation to its peer group.
+Performance: No investments in suboptimal assets

-- Freedom House Status was used as indicator for the political-civil freedom of a country.
-Performance: No investments in suboptimal assets - Exposure to controversial sectors was used as indicator for a company's involvement in controversial sectors.
+• Freedom House Status was used as indicator for the political-civil freedom of a country.
+Performance: No investments in suboptimal assets

+· Exposure to controversial sectors was used as indicator for a company's involvement in controversial sectors.
 Performance: 0%

-• DWS exclusions for controversial weapons was used as indicator for a company's involvement in controversial weapons.
+DWS exclusions for controversial weapons was used as indicator for a company's involvement in controversial weapons.
 Performance: 0%

 • DWS-Methodology for determining sustainable investments pursuant to Article 2(17) SFDR (DWS Sustainability Investment Assessment) was used as indicator to measure the proportion of sustainable investments.

-Performance: 22.67%
+Performance: 45.59%